 Solo Travel in Cuba

-Types of Girls about the Globe (GatG) – Beach GatG, Dancing GatG, History GatG, Literary GatG
+Types of Girl about the Globe (GatG) – Beach GatG, Dancing GatG, History GatG, Literary GatG

 Cuba is such a fascinating country to explore.
-If you are planning a trip to Cuba, below is our guide to how to travel solo in Cuba as well as lots of practical information such as where to stay, which tour company to use and how to get around.
+If you are planning a trip to Cuba, below is our guide to how to travel solo in Cuba including things to do in Cuba, where to stay, which tour company to use and how to get around.
 Find out how to get from the airports and what to do in each place.

 All companies included have been recommended by solo female travellers and come with our solo female friendly endorsement.
 Just choose the relevant section or read the full article to help you plan your solo trip to Cuba.

 * N.b.
 If you’re travelling to Cuba, you may need to get a tourist card before you travel

 - Solo Travel in Cuba

 - Cuba Accommodation